DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 Of course, we could have refactored just the data-update script, but what we really needed was a way for multiple team members to update the data from their government-issued computers (with limited admin rights).
 We wanted to create a workflow that would solve some of our biggest content management problems:

-- We had to use our personal Mac computers to update the data.
+- We couldn't use our government-issued computers to update the data.
 - We didn't have one source of truth for the data: we had `.tsv` data files to update the site visualizations with, and we had Excel files for download, both of which had to be manually maintained.
 - Updating the data required specific software dependencies (Make, SQLite3, npm), which our data specialists and subject matter experts lacked.
 Which meant...
 - A developer had to update the data, and we have only one developer on the team.